Am0stafa/Zero-Knowledge-Proof-authentication/README.md

 # Passwordless authentication using Zero Knowledge Proof

 This project demonstrates a simple Zero-Knowledge Proof authentication scheme using the Fiat-Shamir heuristic.
-The implementation is thread-safe, ensuring multiple users can simultaneously sign up and log in without clashes.
+The implementation is thread-safe, ensuring multiple users can simultaneously sign up and login without clashes.

 ## Overview